pablerass/env-vault/README.md

 ## TODO

+* Allow reedition when syntax error in env vars text
 * Add lint to travis.
 * Add GitHub release generation on tags in travis.
-* Manage properly errors in file env edition.
 * Add autocompletion.
 * Add possible combination of multiple environments at once.
+* Review prompt usage.